 What does this mean for data security measures?

-Remote employees may be tempted to dispose of commercial waste in their own bins to avoid clutter at home.
+Remote employees may believe it’s okay to dispose of commercial waste in their own bins to avoid clutter at home.
+However, this is far from okay.
 This could be a huge data security risk for businesses across the country.
 Confidential information left in unsecure bins risks a data breach, and doing so could result in huge fines.
-Not only that, but the data could also be used maliciously to commit crimes such as fraud.
-One of the best ways of protecting confidential information is to ensure that it is properly disposed of when no longer needed.
-To comply with data protection law, businesses must be able to prove confidential is destroyed safely.
+Not only that, but thieves could also use the data maliciously to commit crimes such as fraud.
+One of the best ways of protecting confidential information is to ensure proper destruction when no longer needed.
+To comply with data protection law, businesses must be able to prove that they are destroying confidential paper safely.

 When employees work from home, businesses must ensure that their remote employees dispose of confidential waste securely.
 There are many available solutions for this.
 Businesses could provide employees with a bag or box to temporarily store confidential information.
 They could also schedule shredding collections for remote employees, or even organise a safe schedule whereby employees can drop their confidential waste off at the workplace, into confidential waste bins.